mynah/oblatum/README.md

 String get(String key);
 ```

-> SqlGenerator hep you automatically generate sql by a table.
+> SqlGenerator can hep you automatically generate sql and propertyName from a table.

 ```java
 public interface SqlOperations {